atlasphp/Atlas.Orm/docs/record-sets.md

 ]);
 ```

-(Note that this does not insert the Record into the database.)
+Note that this only adds the Record to the RecordSet; it does not insert the
+Record into the database.

 ## Searching